catherinedevlin/rideshare-matchmaker/README.md

 Using the project's issue tracker to think through and discuss technical and legal obstacles.

+Implement with PostGIS and pgRouting.
+Run as a web app and webservice with API.
+Also let event organizers run on their own hardware, but only tech-savvy organizers will be able to do that, so webservice is key.

 For pity's sake, PLEASE steal this idea and implement it.
 The environment needs it.